Mazurco066/confere-backend-challenge/README.md

 # Install nodejs dependencies
 yarn install

-# Do not forget to setup your .env file based on .env.example
+# Do not forget to setup your .env file based on .env.example before running the command below
 yarn local

 # For production build run